What Causes A Pfd To Wear Out Over Time

 It’s important to inspect your PFD regularly for signs of wear or damage.
 Look for any frayed stitching, weakened fabric, or tears in the material.
 If you find any damage, it’s best to replace the PFD as soon as possible.
 You can also look for signs of UV degradation from extended exposure to sunlight.

-See also What To Wear To A Rock Concert Female
+See also What To Wear To An Outdoor Concert

 Clean After Every Use